 - Route: Up: West, Down: South (see text)

 This is a travel report of the ascent to the highest mountain of continental Spain, the Mulhacén.
 I did the trip in late April 2012.
 The mountain was still mostly in winter conditions.
 The trip report is spread over two blog posts because of its length.
-In this first post I will describe the first day of the ascent, the journey from the village of Capileira to the Refugio Poquiera.
+In this first post, I will describe the first day of the ascent, the journey from the village of Capileira to the Refugio Poquiera.

 After a few weeks of heavy snowfall in the Spanish Sierra Nevada, it was not clear if the ascent to the highest mountain of the Spanish mainland, the Mulhacén, would be possible at all in the time slot available.
 Luckily after spending a couple of extra days in the beautiful city of Granada and checking the mountain weather forecast regularly, roughly a week of good and stable weather was predicted.
 So I headed into the Alpujarras, which is a region South of Granada and South of the Sierra Nevada in Andalucía.
-It lies mainly in the province of Granada, but stretches as far as Almería in the very East.
-The region consists mostly of very small towns built into the slopes of the mountains.
-Most of the houses are painted white to better reflect the sun light and keep the interior as cool as possible.
+It lies mainly in the province of Granada but stretches as far as Almería in the very East.
+The region consists mostly of tiny towns built into the slopes of the mountains.
+Most of the houses are painted white to reflect the sun light better and keep the interior as cool as possible.
 This gives the towns their characteristic appearance as “white villages”.

 First I headed to the town of Trevélez, which is known for its “jamón de Trevélez”, a delicious type of ham that the town is famous for.
 It is also the highest village in the Alpujarras at an altitude of about 1476 meters.
 I spent a day there and did a few trips in the mountains.
 This included an ascent to the Laguna del Goterón, which is a small lake located below the peak of Alcazaba (3371 m), which in turn is the third highest peak in the Sierra Nevada after Mulhacén and Veleta.
 I also did a short trip to the “Siete Lagunas”.
 These are seven small natural ponds filled with water from the mountains, that are nicely located at a quite flat part at the slope of the mountain on very fertile meadows.